Well Read at Wasing

 Hungerford Bookshop

-We are very excited to be partnering with Hungerford Bookshop to bring you a wonderful on-site reading nook & book pop-up in the woodland yurt
+We partner with Hungerford Bookshop to bring you a wonderful on-site reading nook & book pop-up in the woodland yurt

 Visit our friends from Hungerford Bookshop in the woodland yurt to discuss all things literary, meet authors & guest speakers for book signings following their on-stage appearances and place book orders.